 If you’re selling products that wear out over a certain period of time (i.e. shoes, cologne, deoderant, etc) , you could remarket to older buyers at end of the average length of time the product lasts.

-You can do this quite easily through most email list providers — for example, using Mailchimp, you can set up an email campaign to re-engage customers who haven’t purchased within a specific time frame.
+You can do this quite easily through most email list providers — for example, using your email provider, you can set up an email campaign to re-engage customers who haven’t purchased within a specific time frame.

-MailChimp also gives you options to run campaigns to reward your most loyal customers, request reviews from buyers, customers who buy a specific category of product, and more.
+Some email providers also give you options to run campaigns to reward your most loyal customers, request reviews from buyers, customers who buy a specific category of product, and more.

 By tailoring your emails to your market based on their specific behavior, you can skyrocket your sales because you’ll be helping your customers in their specific stage of the “buyer’s journey.”